saifulkhan/dphil_project_search_interface/README.md

 # About
-This is a research prototype of (a) an Enterprise Search Engine (C++) and (b) a Search Interface (Qt and Angular, d3).
+This is a research prototype of (a) an Enterprise Search Engine (C++) and (b) a Search Interface (Angular, d3).

-This repository contains the  Search Interface (front-end code).
+This repository contains the front-end or search UI.
+The backend or search index in in [this repository](https://github.com/saifulkhan/dphil_project_search_index).

+Search interface support two mazor functionalities (a) search result and search space visualization for rapid interpretation of search results and (b) search collaboration.

 Entire version of the prototype (part of my DPhil) is not open sourced.
 This code contains minimal comments and test cases.
-The [Enterprise Search Engine](https://github.com/saifulkhan/Enterprise-Search-Engine) can be found in an another repository.

-Search interface support two mazor functionalities (a) search result and search space visualization for rapid interpretation of search results and (b) search collaboration.

 # Prerequisites